fofware/nodemcu-wampum-jquery/README.md

 ## Requirements

 ### NodeMCU Web server
 This project structure is adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
-Just follow the instructions of this project how to enable the ESP8266 Web server with SD card support.
+Just follow the instructions of this project how to install this tiny Web server with SD card support on your ESP8266.

 ## How to build